Updated July 29, 2023

 Difference Between Shares vs Debentures

-A debenture is a medium to long term debt instrument for a company, which is used to raise capital from the investors, at a fixed rate of interest.
+A debenture is a medium to long-term debt instrument for a company, which is used to raise capital from investors at a fixed interest rate.
 These are mostly repayable on a fixed date.

-When a portion of the capital is raised through the general public by way of a primary capital market it is termed share capital of the company.
+When the company raises a portion of the capital through the general public in a primary capital market, it becomes its share capital.
 A share is an indivisible unit of capital, thereby giving ownership to the shareholder and creating an ownership relationship between the company and the shareholder.